Miscellaneous

 Navigating Grief and Gratitude This Thanksgiving

-I felt a bit sad this Thanksgiving and couldn’t pinpoint what it was.
+I felt a bit sad this Thanksgiving and couldn’t pinpoint why.
 It could have been the nausea from the drive to my grandmother’s house.
-It could have been the sensory overload of sitting in grandma’s living room and periodically stepping outside for fresh air.
-On my second time outside, a memory popped into…
+It could have been the sensory overload of sitting in Grandma’s living room and periodically stepping outside for fresh air.
+On my second time outside, a memory popped into my head—looking…

 -